 During your baby’s first 12 weeks, he will become increasingly wakeful with longer periods of being alert and awake.

 As their need for sleep goes down, they can begin to pack their sleep into the night time.

 You can help this more ‘diurnal’ behaviour (diurnal animals, like us, are awake during daylight and asleep in the night) by taking your baby out in the daylight.
 If they get lots of light in their eyes, just by being outside, this will help to regulate their body clock.

 The idea is to help them distinguish between night and day.
 Having a bedtime routine at the same time every evening will also help to regulate your baby’s body clock and help them to understand this is night time.

 Their naps through the day shouldn’t have this bedtime routine, they can just go to sleep without pyjamas, bath etc, so they start to realise daytime naps are different.

 About three-quarters of 3-month-old babies can sleep for six to seven-hour chunks, maybe have a feed, and then go back to sleep again.

 By six months of age many babies can sleep through the night without needing a feed, but don’t stop them if you and your baby are happy with nighttime feeding.

 By six months of age, babies can, in theory, sleep for 10-12 hours at night with less sleep in the day.

-By about nine months old, most babies are only really needing two naps in the day.
-This means they can just have a late morning nap, and afternoon nap, and then sleeping for 11-12 hours at night.
+By about nine months old, most babies are only really needing two naps during the day.
+This means they can just have a late morning nap, an afternoon nap, and then sleeping for 11-12 hours at night.
 It’s a good idea at this point not to let them nap if possible after around 3.30pm, so they have a long stretch of being awake before night-time.